Children and Teens

-In addition to the popular Camp Carleton for children ages 5 to 11 and a program for teens, children can enjoy the Reunion bouncy tent, inflatable slide, and miniature-golf course.
+In addition to the popular Camp Carleton for children who have completed kindergarten to age 11 and a program for teens, children can enjoy the Reunion bouncy tent, inflatable slide, and miniature-golf course.
 Check out the Bald Spot area on Friday afternoon.
 Kids ages 12–17 who are registered for Reunion are welcome to participate in any of the scheduled Reunion activities.
 Additionally, there are teen program activities that are designed specifically for this age group on Friday and Saturday.

 Toddlers and Infants - Wee Carls

-Camp Carleton provides interesting and fun activities for children ages 5 to 11.
+Camp Carleton provides interesting and fun activities for children whom have completed kindergarten to age 11.
 Children must be entering 1st grade or older.
 The program is very popular and may fill before Reunion weekend.
 Walk-in registration will be available only if space permits.
 Click here for a schedule and more information.

 Barb Howe has been the director of Camp Carleton since 1982.
 She has taught kindergarten, first grade, and Title One (supplemental reading and math).
 She served as the children’s arts coordinator at the Northfield Arts Guild and presently is the director and lead teacher at Open Door Nursery School in Northfield.